sous-chefs/apache2/documentation/resource_apache2_site.md

 ## Properties

-- `name` - Name of the site.
+- `site_name` - Name of the site to enable/disable.
-- `enable` - Default true, which uses `a2ensite` to enable the site.
-If false, the site will be disabled with `a2dissite`.